Timeframe for submitting a complaint

 This is why it is important for institutions to record when they respond to access requests and give notices under section 7, section 8 and subsection 9(1), and to indicate the date on all correspondence.
 It is also important for complainants to keep on file any emails or other written correspondence they receive from the institution about their access request.

 In some circumstances, it may be necessary for the OIC to communicate with the complainant to confirm exactly when a notice or records were received (e.g. the precise date when a notice or records arrived in the complainant’s inbox).
-The OIC may also need to confirm when the complainant otherwise became aware that grounds of complaint exist in order to determine when the 60-day period began.
+The OIC may also need to confirm when the complainant otherwise became aware that grounds for complaint exist in order to determine when the 60-day period began.

 Points the OIC considers when calculating the 60-day time limit